Braver Than We Are

 Braver Than We Are is the twelfth and final studio album by American singer Meat Loaf, released in Europe on September 9, 2016, by Caroline International S&D and released in the United States on September 16, 2016 by 429 Records.

-It is the last album for both Meat Loaf and songwriter Jim Steinman before their respective deaths in January 2022 and April 2021.
+It is the last album for both songwriter Jim Steinman and Meat Loaf before their respective deaths in April 2021 and January 2022.

 Background

 Meat Loaf first announced that he had begun working with Jim Steinman again on The Jonathan Ross Show in April 2013.
 "We've been communicating back and forth for the last six months every day by email," he explained to Jonathan Ross.
 At this time, Steinman was only contributing two songs to the album, though Meat Loaf was hoping he would contribute a third song.
 "We've cut three tracks, we're getting ready to cut three more, and then we'll hopefully cut three with Steinman."
 He had planned to begin working with Steinman in January 2014, with an expected release of September later that year.

 Ellen Foley and Karla DeVito were approached to record duets on the album.
 In September 2013, Meat Loaf told BroadwayWorld that he would—with Steinman's approval—like to record duets with Bonnie Tyler and Lorraine Crosby as well.

 Ultimately, all the songs were written or co-written by Steinman.
 The record's producer, Paul Crook, commented that "although there's been Bat 1, Bat 2 and Bat 3 completed, I believe this is actually Bat 3.
 I'm gonna say that.
 I might get myself in trouble, but I'm gonna say that.
 Jim's involvement in this record is so intense.
 The songs, the way they run together and the narrative of the record, nothing has been this cohesive since Bat 1."